Hypoparathyroidism in Children

 In some cases, the cause is unknown.

-Who is at risk for hypoparathyroidism?
+Which children are at risk for hypoparathyroidism?

 A child is at risk for if he or she has any of these: